 "These institutions have very distorted incentives, just as the zombies do in the horror movies," Edward J. Kane.

 After the 2008 crisis, Iceland let its three largest banks fail.
 The U.S. was not as harsh as that.
 It pumped $300 billion into U.S. banks, but it also conducted stress tests that were more rigorous than Europe’s and forced low-scoring banks to raise private capital.
 In the end, the Treasury recovered almost all of its investment.
-By contrast, Germany not only fought European regulators who sought to shut down the weakest banks — it added 287 billion euros ($392 billion) in debt to keep its financial sector afloat.
+In Europe, the latest round of stress tests in may provide more credible.
+In the past, Germany not only fought European regulators who sought to shut down the weakest banks — it added 287 billion euros ($392 billion) in debt to keep its financial sector afloat.
 Ireland made such a sweeping bailout pledge to its big banks that it ended up needing a bailout itself, while Spain had to ask its neighbors for 100 billion euros to save its banks.
 Critics of Europe’s approach point to its double-dip recession and an unemployment rate stuck near a record high.
 Others say the U.S. approach had hidden costs, like the zero percent interest rates that hurt savers, plus the risk that the cheap money that the Federal Reserve has pumped into the economy may be fueling a new bubble — that could start the cycle all over again.